 Kuder’s new work involves a temporary installation of an environment, using images and objects that inspire viewers to use their imagination by asking questions that have no wrong answers.
-She is the recipient of a FY 2017 Artist Initiative grant from the Minnesota State Arts Board and is teaching an October workshop in conjunction with her exhibition.
+She is the recipient of a FY 2017 Artist Initiative grant from the Minnesota State Arts Board and is teaching an October workshop, Working off the Wire Mesh Grid, in conjunction with her exhibition.

 Artist statement: Kristi Kuder

 False facts.
 Fake news.
 Alternative history.
 How do people deal with the contradictory, uncertain, and illogical aspects of life in a highly systematic and self-evident society?